-- 9.3.2.14.1 The requirements for intact stability resulting from the damage stability calculation shall be fully complied with. - 9.3.2.14.2 For vessels with cargo tanks of more than $0.70 \cdot B$ in width, additional proof shall be furnished that, at an angle of 5° or, when this angle is less, at a heeling angle at which an opening becomes immersed, the righting arm is 0.10 m.
-The stability-reducing free surface effect in the case of cargo tanks filled to less than 95% of their capacity shall be taken into account. - 9.3.2.14.3 The most stringent requirement of 9.3.2.14.1 and 9.3.2.14.2 is applicable to the vessel.
+- 9.3.2.14.1 The requirements for intact stability resulting from the damage stability calculation shall be fully complied with. - 9.3.2.14.2 For vessels with cargo tanks of more than 0.70 B in width, proof shall be furnished that the following stability requirements have been complied with: - (a) In the positive area of the righting lever curve up to immersion of the first non-watertight opening there shall be a righting lever (GZ) of not less than 0.10 m; - (b) The surface of the positive area of the righting lever curve up to immersion of the first non-watertight opening and in any event up to an angle of heel $\leq 27^{\circ}$ shall not be less than 0.024 m.rad; - (c) The metacentric height (GM) shall be not less than 0.10 m.

+These conditions shall be met bearing in mind the influence of all free surfaces in tanks for all stages of loading and unloading.

+9.3.2.14.3 The most stringent requirement of 9.3.2.14.1 and 9.3.2.14.2 is applicable to the vessel.

-- 9.3.2.15.1 The following assumptions shall be taken into consideration for the damaged condition: - (a) The extent of side damage is as follows:
+9.3.2.15.1 The following assumptions shall be taken into consideration for the damaged condition:

+(a) The extent of side damage is as follows: